AnimeNL/volunteer-portal/API.md

 | `authTokenExpiration` | `number?`   | Time at which the authentication token expires.
 Indicated as a UNIX timestamp in UTC. |

 ## /api/environment
+Allows information to be obtained for the environment the volunteer portal runs under.
+This allows multiple events to be managed by the same instance without needing to change the frontend.

 ### Request
 A `GET` request with no additional payload.